ipozdeev/it-skills-for-research/introduction.md

 ### command line (aka shell, aka terminal, aka prompt)
 Most of tasks you perform on a computer can be executed as commands in the black-and-white monospace-font window that is the terminal.
 It is a handy tool mostly used for all things files and folders and for automating tasks.
 Here, we will use it to perform minor file manipulations, execute git and LaTeX commands, set up a coding environment and launch jupyter notebooks.

-Not that you can't perform the same tasks with your favorite programming language, but a nice attempt to justify usage of the command line can be found [here](https://www.nature.com/articles/d41586-021-00263-0).
+Not that you can't perform the same tasks with your favorite programming language, but some nice cases for using the command line can be found [here](https://www.nature.com/articles/d41586-021-00263-0).

 TODO: Windows/Linux stuff

 ### text
 First, make sure you understand the difference between a text editor and word processor (refer to [the LaTeX introduction](https://github.com/ipozdeev/digital-tools-for-finance/blob/master/writing-with-latex.md#introduction) for details).

 **Sublime Text** is an extensible text editor, arguably the fastest and lightest that you might encounter.
-Its power comes from thousands of _packages_ &ndash; extensions written to serve some purpose, e.g. provide a python engine, LaTeX language support, HTML layouts etc. **Sublime** is a great first choice for LaTeXing.
+Its power comes from thousands of _packages_ &ndash; extensions written to serve some purpose, e.g. provide a python engine, LaTeX language support, HTML layouts etc.

 Atom is another extensible text editor featuring brilliant Git integration.
 Just like Sublime, it relies on a large set of community packages extending and enhancing its functionality.
 Package **hydrogen**, for instance, offers a way to learn to program in many languages by allowing for interactive coding and inline display of results.
 The bulk of this course is written with **Atom**.